 The delayed diagnosis of fetal distress can be a complicated claim to adequately assess without the guidance and counsel of a qualified medical professional.
 Often, many law firms consult with third-party physicians to evaluate their claims.

 At the Buchanan Firm, we understand the importance of having trusted, accurate medical expertise on hand.
 That’s why we have a team of certified medical professionals on our staff to help us in all medical malpractice cases.
-Led by Helen J. Hicks, MSN, a full-time nurse with over 25 years of clinical experience, our dedicated medical team gives us the ability to make comprehensive medical evaluations on all medical malpractice cases.
+Our dedicated medical team gives us the ability to make comprehensive medical evaluations on all medical malpractice cases.
 This direct route to medical advice gives us prompt insights in how to proceed with your case from a source we know we can trust.

 If you or a loved one has dealt the with pain and suffering associated with the delayed diagnosis of fetal distress, call the Buchanan Firm today.
 We want to help you get answers through this tough time, and give you the support you deserve.
 Contact us today for a free, confidential evaluation and see how we can help.